 The ARGUS is designed to fit any GoPro from HERO5 and up. lt gives space for a large Power bank so to ensure endurance for all kinds of shooting in any weather.
 The camera adapter is designed to ensure access to the camera for battery and SD card retrieval without having to remove the camera from its adapter or disturb the field of view.

-To make the most out of the ARGUS’ potential and to design a truly low cost, high capacity timelapse unit I would encourage readers to check out the Time-Lapse scripts on GoPro Labs for the HERO 6.
-Just by pointing the HERO at a QR code it reprograms itself to incorporate a Time-Lapse schedule.
+To make the most out of the ARGUS’ potential and to design a truly low cost, high capacity timelapse unit I would encourage readers to check out the Time Lapse scripts on GoPro Labs for the HERO 6.
+Just by pointing the HERO at a QR code it reprograms itself to incorporate a Time Lapse schedule.
 This negates the need for an expensive controller.
 You can find more information about the industry changing ARGUS units on our Amazon page, or by checking out our website.

-Join the Time Lapse Magazine newsletter
+Join the Time Lapse newsletter!

+Did you enjoy our article “Long Time Lapse with a GoPro [construction timelapse]”?
 Stay updated about new articles on Time Lapse Magazine by joining our newsletter!